supertree-toolkit/stk/doc/tutorial.rst

 Simple tell the STK where to save and the format (Nexus for PAUP, Hennig for TNT) and your matrix will be create.

-Use :menuselection:`STK Functions->Create matrix` and fill in the GUI to create a matrix.
+Use :menuselection:`STK Functions --> Create matrix` and fill in the GUI to create a matrix.
 Create a TNT matrix and save to :file:`Anomura_matrix.tnt`

 Alternatively, use: